MicrosoftDocs/sql-docs.fr-fr/docs/relational-databases/views/create-indexed-views.md

 #### <a name="permissions"></a><a name="Permissions"></a> Autorisations

-Nécessite l’autorisation **CREATE VIEW** dans la base de données et l’autorisation **ALTER** sur le schéma dans lequel la vue est créée.
+Pour créer la vue, un utilisateur a besoin de l’autorisation **CREATE VIEW** dans la base de données et de l’autorisation **ALTER** sur le schéma où la vue est créée.
 Si la table de base se trouve dans un autre schéma, **REFERENCES** est l’autorisation minimale nécessaire sur la table.
+Si l’utilisateur qui crée l’index diffère des utilisateurs qui ont créé la vue, pour la création de l’index seul, l’autorisation **ALTER** sur la vue est nécessaire (couverte par ALTER sur le schéma).

     > [!NOTE]
-    > For the creation of the index on top of the view, the base table must have the same owner as the view.
-This is also called ownership-chain.
-This is usually the case when table and view reside within the same schema, but it is possible that individual objects have different owners.
+    > Indexes can only be created on views which have the same owner as the referenced table or tables.
+This is also called an intact **ownership-chain** between the view and the table(s).
+Typically, when table and view reside within the same schema, the same schema-owner applies to all objects within the schema.
+But it is possible that individual objects have different explicit owners.
 The column **principal_id** in sys.tables contains a value if the owner is different from the schema-owner.

 ## <a name="using-transact-sql"></a><a name="TsqlProcedure"></a> Utilisation de Transact-SQL